minitage/minitage.core/share/minitage/README.txt

 History
 =======

-Project was itialized at Makina Corpus (http://www.makina-corpus.com), the firm where i am actually working.
+Project was initialized at Makina Corpus (http://www.makina-corpus.com), the firm where i am actually working.

 We have projects that need a lot of dependencies. so, in the one hand, it was hard to deploy